Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Resort availability will be tighter — book early if this is your window

-If Columbus Day weekend is your only option, approach it with the same planning mindset as a holiday weekend — rope drop, early entry, and Lightning Lane are all important.
+If this holiday weekend is your only option, approach it with the same planning mindset as any busy period: rope drop, early entry, and Lightning Lane are all important.

 • Party nights at Magic Kingdom affect daytime crowd patterns